 A. There’s a varied choice of school trip, accommodating a wide range of activities across the curriculum:

 Adventure activities using non-licensable providers

 School-led adventure activities

 Swimming pools visits

-A. Before the trip ask the activity centre for comprehensive details and, ideally, get them confirmed in writing:
+A. Before the trip, ask the activity centre for comprehensive details which they should then confirm in writing:

 Does the centre operate a policy for staff recruitment, training and assessment which ensures that all staff with any responsibility for the safety and welfare of participants are competent?

 Does the centre carry out criminal record checks as part of its recruitment procedures?

 Does the centre have a clear chain of responsibility set out in writing?

 Does the centre have written local operating procedures for each programme or activity offered?